Neural-Systems-at-UIO/QUINT_webtools/docs/QUINTintro_new.rst

 **What is the QUINT workflow?**
 ===============================

-The QUINT workflow supports brain-wide quantification of labelled features in series of brain sections from mouse or rat brain.
+The QUINT workflow supports brain-wide quantification of labelled features in series of brain sections from mouse or rat.
 The quantification is performed with respect to a reference brain atlas.
 It generates counts and area fraction in atlas regions, as well as point clouds for visualising the features in 3D atlas space.
 The following atlases are supported:

 1. Allen Mouse Brain Atlas Common Coordinate Framework version 3 (2017) (CCFv3)
 2. Waxholm Atlas of the Sprague Dawley rat, version 3 and 4 (WHS rat brain atlas).